 How does YouTube protect my child's privacy?

-Your child can manage and learn more about their YouTube privacy settings and controls under Your Data in YouTube in their account.
-This page includes a summary of their video and activity data, settings to manage this data and info on how their data is used to improve their YouTube experience, like reminding them what they've watched and giving recommendations.
+Your child can manage and learn more about their YouTube privacy settings and controls under Your data in YouTube in their account.
+This page includes a summary of their video and activity data and settings to manage this data.
+The page also details info on how their data is used to improve their YouTube experience, like reminding them what they've watched and giving recommendations.

 Are supervised accounts available for schools or educational organisations?